iabhi7/MarTechGPT/README.md

 ## 🙏 Acknowledgements

-- Netcore Cloud for their amazing marketing automation platform
+- The open source community for various marketing automation tools
-- Hugging Face for providing open-source models and tools
 - The open-source community for various libraries used in this project